 The HCV assessment process requires appropriate training and expertise, and will include consultation with local communities, particularly for identifying social HCVs.
-HCV assessments should be conducted according to the National Interpretation of the HCV criteria or according to the Global HCV Toolkit if a National Interpretation is not available (see Definitions).
+HCV assessments should be conducted according to the National Interpretation of the HCV criteria or according to the Global HCV Toolkit if a applies to independent smallholders who later seek to become members of smallholder groups seeking certification.